 \subsubsection{Training}

-We first construct noisy boxes from the ground truth.
+We start by constructing noisy boxes from the ground-truth.
 The DiffRegFormer is then trained to recover bounding boxes and iteratively generate instance masks from an arbitrary state $t$.
-The algorithm is detailed in Figure.\ref{algorithm:training}. \\\\ \textbf{Diffusion forward}.
-Ground-truth boxes are first concatenated with additional random boxes to aligned to a fixed length across images, accounting for the variability in instance counts.
-Gaussian noise is then introduced the noise scale governed by $\bar\alpha$ as per Eq.\eqref{eq:diffusion_forward}.
-Following (\cite{nichol2021improved}), the scale varies with state $t$ using a monotonically decreasing cosine schedule.
-Notably, for optimal performance, the signal-to-noise ratio requires a relatively high signal scaling value compared to image generation tasks (\cite{chen2022generalist, ho2020denoising, dhariwal2021diffusion, chen2022analog, chen2022diffusiondet}). \\\\ \textbf{Training Loss}.
-The box decoder takes noisy boxes as input and predicts category classifications and box coordinates.
-Given the one-to-many relationship between ground-truth and predicted boxes, a set-loss function is firstly employed to match predictions to ground-truths based on the lowest cost (\cite{carion2020end,sun2021makes,zhu2020deformable}).
-Furthermore, the mask decoder takes sampled positive boxes as input and predicts instance masks.
-Due to one-to-one mapping, we then use a Binary Cross Entropy loss function.
-Finally, since multiple lesions can exist within one crop, a Binary Cross Entropy loss function is also appled to multi-label prediction within each head. \\\\ \textbf{Sampling}.
-Our implementation uses $3$ classes and a maximum of $N=500$ objects per image. we set up to $n=\frac{500}{3}\simeq 133$ instances per class.
+The algorithm is detailed in {Algorithm} \ref{algorithm:training}. \\\\ \textbf{Diffusion forward}.
+Ground-truth boxes are first concatenated with additional random boxes to align to a fixed length across images, accounting for the variability in instance counts.
+Gaussian noise is then introduced as the noise scale governed by $\bar\alpha$ as per Eq.\eqref{eq:diffusion_forward}.
+Following \citep{nichol2021improved}, the scale varies with state $t$ using a monotonically decreasing \textit{cosine} schedule.
+It should be noted that, for optimal performance, the signal-to-noise ratio requires a relatively high signal scaling value compared to image generation tasks \citep{chen2022generalist, ho2020denoising, dhariwal2021diffusion, chen2022analog, chen2022diffusiondet}. \\\\ \textbf{Training Loss}.
+The box decoder inputs noisy boxes and predicts category classifications and box coordinates.
+Given the one-to-many relationship between ground-truth and predicted boxes, first, a set-loss function is employed to match predictions to the ground-truth based on the lowest cost \citep{carion2020end,sun2021makes,zhu2020deformable}.
+Furthermore, the mask decoder inputs sampled positive boxes and predicts instance masks.
+We use a Binary Cross Entropy loss function due to the one-to-one mapping.
+Finally, since multiple lesions can exist within one cropping, lesion classification adopts a Binary Cross Entropy loss function for multi-label prediction within each head. \\\\ \textbf{Sampling}.
+Our implementation uses $3$ classes and a maximum of $N=500$ objects per image.
+We set up to $n=\frac{500}{3}\simeq 166$ instances per class.
 More specifically, positive ground-truth boxes are sampled without repetition, not exceeding the class-wise maximum.
 Moreover, we disregard absent classes within the input.
-For instance, if there are 2 glomeruli, 0 vessels, and 200 tubuli ground-truth boxes within an ROI, the sampling module then would select 2 glomeruli, 0 vessels, and 133 random tubuli as positive samples, without duplication.
+For example, if there are 2 glomeruli, 0 vessels, and 200 tubuli ground-truth boxes within an ROI, then the sampling module would select 2 glomeruli, 0 vessels, and 166 random tubuli as positive samples without duplication.